Sau Lan Wu: Gluon

-Wu was a key contributor to the discovery of the gluon, a particle that binds — or ‘glues’ — quarks together to form protons and neutrons.
-For her effort, Wu and her collaborators were awarded the 1995 European Physical Society High Energy and Particle Physics Prize.
+Wu was a key contributor to the discovery of the gluon, a particle that binds, or glues, quarks together to form protons and neutrons.
+For her effort, Sau and her collaborators were awarded the 1995 European Physical Society High Energy and Particle Physics Prize.
 The smoking gun signature proving the existence of the gluon were the so-called ‘three jet events’ occurring in electron-positron annihilation into a quark-antiquark pair, where an additional gluon is radiated from one of the quarks, creating the third jet.
 In the late 1970s Wu joined the TASSO Collaboration that operated at the PETRA accelerator at DESY.
 In 1979 she published a paper with George Zobernig on a method of three-jet analysis in electron-positron annihilation, that was used in the following publication with the entire TASSO Collaboration, regarded as the first evidence of a gluon.

 Higgs boson

 Wu’s team in Wisconsin was the first American group to join the ATLAS Collaboration at CERN, in 1993, however, her hunt for the Higgs Boson had started earlier at the Large Electron–Positron (LEP) Collider also at CERN.
 Together with other scientists at LEP they observed a number of Higgs boson candidates, but the observation was not statistically significant and they were only able to set a lower limit on the mass of the hypothetical Higgs Boson particle at 114.4 GeV (at the 95% confidence level).
 In 2000 CERN had shut the LEP collider so that the Large Hadron Collider could be built in its place.

 On July 4, 2012, following the immense efforts of the ATLAS and CMS Collaborations, CERN announced the discovery of a boson consistent with the predicted characters of Higgs boson with a mass of 125 GeV.
 This was a statistically significant discovery at the level of 5-sigma, a term meaning that the odds it occurred by chance are less than 1 in 3.5 million.
 This discovery completes the Standard Model of particle physics which explains most of the phenomena in the visible Universe.
 Wu is credited as a significant contributor to the discovery with her Wisconsin's group work on the two key decay channels that led to the discovery of the Higgs boson, the decay of the Higgs boson into two gamma-rays (H→ɣɣ), and the decay of the Higgs boson into four leptons (H→ZZ*→4ℓ).